VolkanSah/advanced-RAM-use-on-Bash-installed-systems/README.md

 This Bash scripts  should work on any Linux system that has Bash installed, as well as other Unix-like systems that have Bash installed.

+## Other tips and tricks  to optimize and clean up your RAM on Bash-installed systems:

+### Use a lightweight window manager or desktop environment.
+Using a lightweight window manager or desktop environment can reduce the amount of memory used by the system, leaving more free memory available for applications.
+Some popular lightweight options include Xfce, LXDE, and Openbox.

+### Disable unnecessary services and daemons.
+Disabling unnecessary services and daemons can free up memory and reduce CPU usage.
+Use the systemctl command to manage systemd services, and use the chkconfig command to manage SysV init services.

+### Close unused applications and tabs.
+Closing unused applications and tabs can free up memory and reduce the load on the CPU.
+Use a task manager such as htop or top to monitor system resources and identify any applications or processes that are using excessive resources.

+### Use the nice command to prioritize processes.
+The nice command can be used to adjust the priority of a process, giving it more or less CPU time.
+Prioritizing CPU-intensive processes can help reduce the load on the CPU and free up more memory.

+### Clear the disk cache.
+Clearing the disk cache can free up memory and improve system performance.
+Use the sync command to write data to disk, and then use the echo 3 > /proc/sys/vm/drop_caches command to clear the page cache, dentries, and inodes.

+# Use the ulimit command to set process limits.
+The ulimit command can be used to set limits on system resources such as CPU time and memory usage for individual processes.
+This can help prevent processes from using excessive resources and causing the system to become unresponsive.

+These tips and tricks can help optimize and clean up your RAM on Bash-installed systems, improving system performance and reducing the likelihood of crashes and freezes due to insufficient memory.
+### copyright Volkan Sah